 The Google Ads Keyword Forecast tool does just that.

-According to Google, they update their forecasts on a daily basis, with data from up to 10 days past.
+According to Google, it updates its forecasts daily with data from up to 10 days past.

 This data includes market changes that occurred throughout this time.

-It also takes seasonality into consideration, so you’re not confused by natural market fluctuations.
+It also considers seasonality, so you’re not confused by natural market fluctuations.